 - Whisk together the oil, applesauce, egg, vanilla, and brown sugar.

-- Stir in the flour, baking powder, cinnamon, and oats.
+- Stir in the flour, baking powder, salt, cinnamon, and oats.

 - Stir in chopped walnuts, if desired.
 These are optional.